Skip to content ↓

 Parents and the School

-Under Section 36 of the Education Act 1944, parents of children of compulsory age are required to ensure that they receive full-time education, whether by regular school attendance or otherwise.
+Under Section 36 of the Education Act 1944, parents of children of compulsory age are required to ensure that they receive full-time education, whether through regular school attendance or otherwise.
 Parents are thus primarily responsible for ensuring that children attend and stay at school.
 It is the responsibility of the school to support attendance and to take seriously any issues which may lead to non-attendance.
 Parents should ensure that their children arrive at school on time, properly attired and in a condition to learn.

 Reporting absences